TiFalcom/Model-ReduceCancerExams/README.md

 ## Objective
-Model created during a Course from <a href=https://cursos.alura.com.br/>Alura</a>, to improve Machine Learning, Clustering and Reduce Dimension knowledge and techniques.
+Model created during a Course from <a href=https://cursos.alura.com.br/>Alura</a>, to improve Machine Learning, Clustering, Feature Selection and Reduce Dimension knowledge and techniques.

 ## Credits